wolfv506/akusento-pitch-accent-parser/docs/understanding-pitch-accent.md

 While nouns can fall into any of the four detailed patterns above, verbs and *i*-adjectives are actually much simpler.
 To conjugate them perfectly, you do not need to memorize four patterns.
 You only need to classify them into two binary categories: **Heiban** (unaccented) or **Kifuku** (accented).

 *   **平板 (Heiban - Unaccented):** The word is flat and has no pitch drop.
-*   **起伏 (Kifuku - Accented):** Literally meaning "undulating" or "ups and downs," this is a catch-all category for any verb or *i*-adjective that contains a pitch drop (effectively grouping Atamadaka, Nakadaka, and Odaka into one bucket).
+*   **起伏 (Kifuku - Accented):** Literally meaning "undulating" or "ups and downs," this is a catch-all category for any verb or *i*-adjective that contains a pitch drop (effectively grouping Atamadaka, Nakadaka into one bucket).

 **Why this is the ultimate shortcut:**
 Verb and *i*-adjective pitch rules during conjugation depend entirely on whether the base word is *Heiban* or *Kifuku*.

 If you know a verb is *Kifuku* (accented), you automatically know exactly where the pitch will drop in its *~te* form, past tense (*~ta* form), or negative (*~nai* form).
-You do not need to memorize the pitch of every single conjugation individually.
-Akusento recognizes this grammatical reality and categorizes verbs and adjectives accordingly, allowing you to learn the underlying rules rather than memorizing isolated forms.
+You do not need to memorize the pitch of every single conjugation individually. akusento recognizes this grammatical reality and categorizes verbs and adjectives accordingly, allowing you to learn the underlying rules rather than memorizing isolated forms.

 ---